feedhenry-training/Business-App/README.md

 Please read the comments carefully to understand each step.

 Write client-side code and link those files.
-Check out v2 branch to explore to final version.
+Check out v2 branch to explore the code.